cotes2020/jekyll-theme-chirpy/_posts/2024-12-19-time-dilation.md

 \end{flalign*}
 $$

 Since $\gamma >= 1$, we know that $\Delta t > \Delta t'$ and that the stationary observer's time has *dilated* (i.e. increased) when viewed from the moving observer's train car.

+## Interpretation
-Another way to interpret this is that since **the distance the light travels in the stationary frame is strictly greater than the moving frame**:
+Another interpretation is that since **the distance the light travels in the stationary frame is strictly greater than the moving frame** (hypotenuse vs. leg of a right triangle):

 $$
 \begin{flalign*}